dvanmosselbeen/flightgear-belgian-custom-scenery-src/README.md

 [1] https://github.com/dvanmosselbeen/flightgear-belgian-custom-scenery

-# Applications used for the scenery
+# APPLICATIONS USED TO CREATE THIS SCENERY

-We only used open source software and resources to create this scenery.
+We only used open source software and **FREE** resources to create this scenery.
+There's no requirements to use the same tools, even if it would help a lot.

  * Blender
  * Gimp